MicrosoftDocs/learn/learn-pr/wwl-azure/implement-windows-server-iaas-virtual-machine-network-security/includes/05-implement-windows-defender-firewall.md

 The network administrator at Contoso is concerned about conflicting firewall settings between Microsoft Azure Firewall and Windows Defender Firewall with Windows Server IaaS VMs.
-You investigate how to set-up these two systems to work together.
+You investigate how to set up these two systems to work together.

 ## What is Windows Defender Firewall with Advanced Security?